5 Practical Ways to Stop Digital Distraction Stealing Your Time

 5. Spend More Time in the Real World

 Ultimately, the best way to cure digital distraction is to fill your life with actual experiences.
-Stop texting and meet up with a friend, pick up a hobby, or get involved with local projects—anything works.
+Stop texting and meet up with a friend, pick up a hobby, or get involved with local projects.

 In fact, a recent study from the University of Chicago reveals that meaningful social interactions bring happiness to a more significant extent than passive screen use.
-So if you spend your day in the real world, you won’t need the internet as much.
+So if you spend your day in the real world, you won’t need the internet as much or feel constant digital distraction.

 Take Back Your Time and Attention